adamstory/nodereactapp_skeleton/README.md

-# Skeleton for React Node App
+# Skeleton for React Node/Express App

-This skeleton is for quickly creating a full stack React Node App.
+This skeleton is for quickly creating a full stack React Node/Express App.
 The screenshots below show the intended deployment settings - the client (frontend) to be deployed on Netlify, and the server (backend) to be deployed on Heroku.

 At this point in my coding journey, this would likely be to create a PERN (PostgresSQL, Express, React, Node) app.